japila-books/spark-sql-internals/docs/spark-sql-VectorizedParquetRecordReader.md

 # VectorizedParquetRecordReader

-`VectorizedParquetRecordReader` is a concrete spark-sql-SpecificParquetRecordReaderBase.md[SpecificParquetRecordReaderBase] for <<spark-sql-ParquetFileFormat.md#, parquet>> file format for <<spark-sql-vectorized-parquet-reader.md#, Vectorized Parquet Decoding>>.
+`VectorizedParquetRecordReader` is a concrete [SpecificParquetRecordReaderBase](spark-sql-SpecificParquetRecordReaderBase.md) for [parquet](spark-sql-ParquetFileFormat.md) file format for [Vectorized Parquet Decoding](spark-sql-vectorized-parquet-reader.md).

-`VectorizedParquetRecordReader` is <<creating-instance, created>> exclusively when `ParquetFileFormat` is requested for a spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues[data reader] (with spark-sql-properties.md#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] property enabled and the read schema with spark-sql-DataType.md#AtomicType[AtomicType] data types only).
+`VectorizedParquetRecordReader` is <<creating-instance, created>> exclusively when `ParquetFileFormat` is requested for a [data reader](spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues) (with [spark.sql.parquet.enableVectorizedReader](spark-sql-properties.md#spark.sql.parquet.enableVectorizedReader) property enabled and the read schema with [AtomicType](spark-sql-DataType.md#AtomicType) data types only).

-NOTE: spark-sql-properties.md#spark.sql.parquet.enableVectorizedReader[spark.sql.parquet.enableVectorizedReader] configuration property is enabled (`true`) by default.

 [[creating-instance]]
 `VectorizedParquetRecordReader` takes the following to be created: